ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2023-01-16
+### The Good Thing
+Went on a hike to Staunton State Park with Chase and Max.
+### What It Means to Me

+### What It Says about Me

 ## 2023-01-15
 ### The Good Thing
 Cleaned up the garbage in the neighborhood that the garbage "collector" people carelessly distributed.
+Discovered that Murray is alive, after all.
 ### What It Means to Me

 ### What It Says about Me